Ash Hollow State Historical Park

-Ash Hollow Cave
+Ash Hollow cave

 A spring in the vicinity of Ash Hollow Cave made it an attractive site for periodic human habitation.
 Archaeological explorations of the cave have revealed that at least four distinct indigenous cultures occupied this area, during a period of more than 1,500 years.
 These include the Apache from A.D.
 1675-1725; the Central Plains tradition from A.D.
 900-1450; the Woodland tradition from A.D.
 0-1100; and the Late Archaic tradition from 1000 B.C.-A.D.
 500. The cave was used as a base camp for hunting and food collecting.

 From the early 18th century, this became an area predominantly of Lakota Sioux occupation.
-The September 1855 Battle of Ash Hollow took place near here.
+The September 1855 Ash Hollow Massacre took place near here.
 The United States Army, with 600 troops, made a punitive attack on a Brule Sioux encampment, killing a total of 86 people, including women and children, and taking another 70 women and children as captives.
-The attack on the Lakota Sioux was launched as a result of The Grattan Massacre of 1854 near Ft Laramie, Wyoming.
+The attack on the Lakota Sioux was launched as a result of the Grattan Massacre of 1854 near Ft Laramie, Wyoming.

 In 1962, the site was protected as part of a 312-acre Nebraska state park.
 Ash Hollow Cave was named as a National Historic Landmark in 1964, and listed on the National Register of Historic Places in 1966.
 The surrounding area was named the Ash Hollow Historic District in 1975.
 In 1978, a visitor center was built overlooking the canyon.